 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 The appearance of small pus-filled bumps on the genitals may initially cause concern, but not all bumps require medical treatment.
+A number of symptoms and differences can help a person distinguish between herpes and other bumps or pimples.

 According to the